 Flip to skin side up.
 Roll and tie turkey with butcher’s string.

 Rub the turkey with butter and sprinkle with paprika and sea salt.

 Place the turkey on a rack fitted into a large pan.

 Raise temperature to 400 degrees and continue roasting until internal temperature of the meat is 160 degrees.
 Keep an eye on your roast, this may not take as long as you think.

-Let rest for 10 minutes, slice and serve.
+Let rest for 10 minutes, slice and serve with the gravy.